 If you suffered serious injuries that are impacting your life while at a Columbus construction site, contact an attorney.
 You could have a claim against the construction company or another party for your damages.
 You may be eligible for compensation for your medical bills, property damage, pain and suffering, and lost wages.
 A conversation with an attorney can help you discover your rights as a victim.
 A lawyer can then take over the legwork of your case while you focus on your injuries.

-Common Hazards at Construction Sites
+What are Common Hazards at Construction Sites?

 Construction is one of the most dangerous industries for workers.
 Working with power tools and around heavy machinery can result in serious and fatal accidents.